 All of the Sub-Fund's assets in the PRC mainland (including onshore PRC cash deposits and other investments) will be held by the PRC sub-custodian.
 A securities account has been opened with the China Securities Depository and Clearing Co., Ltd (中國證券登記結算有限責任公司) (the "CSDCC") in the joint names of the Manager (as the QFI holder) and the Sub-Fund.
-A special RMB cash account has been established and maintained with the PRC sub-custodian in the joint names of the Manager (as the QFI holder) and the Sub-Fund.
+A special RMB cash account has been established and maintained with the PRC sub-custodian in the joint names of the Manager (as the QFI holder) and the Sub-custodian in the joint names of the Manager (as the QFI holder) and the Sub-custodian in the joint names of the Agrin (as the QFI holder) and the Sub-custodian in the joint names of the Manager (as the QFI holder) and the Sub-Fund.
 The PRC sub-custodian shall, in turn, have a cash clearing account with CSDCC for trade settlement according to applicable regulations.